seaneff/data-science-basics-2024/README.md

 ---

 ### Day 3: Exploratory data analysis
+-   What is exploratory data analysis (EDA)?
 -   Descriptive statistics
--   Basic data visualization
+-   Explore common data visualizations
--   Introduction to ggplot2

 ---

-### Day 4: Visualizing and communicating about data
+### Day 4: Designing data visualizations
+- Learn a step-by-step process for creating great data visualizations
--   Designing data visualizations
+- Design some fun and beautiful data visualizations
--   Colors, labels, fonts, and more
+- Get creative and explore some new skills in R

 ---